RickyBoyd/opencl/README.md

-# HPC Coursework
+# HPC Coursework Using OpenCL

-Base coursework for HPC 2016 class

 * Source code is in the d2q9-bgk.c
 * Results checking scripts are in the check/ folder

 ## Compiling and running

 To compile type `make`.
 Editing the values for `CC` and `CFLAGS` in the Makefile can be used to enable different compiler options or use a different compiler.
-These can also be passed on the command line:

-    $ make CFLAGS="-O3 -fopenmp -DDEBUG"

 Input parameter and obstacle files are all specified on the command line of the `d2q9-bgk.exe` executable.